 - Reinstall batteries in the display last.

-- Let units sit within a couple feet of each other for a few minutes to ensure a wireless signal is received. *The display should receive the signal within several minutes.
+- Let units sit within a couple of feet of each other for a few minutes to ensure a wireless signal is received. *The display should receive the signal within several minutes.

 - After a connection has been established, you may place the sensor (or sensors) in their intended locations.